SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_250e4095-fa08-4101-bb02-e72f870fcbd1_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "SSH Tunnel Traffic"

+    When a user creates and uses a SSH tunnel in Linux, the sshd process opens sockets to communicate with other machines or ports.
+With SSH tunneling, the SSH server can be used as a getaway to access internal systems.
+The traffic will seem to be coming from the SSH server whereas it only acts as a relay for an attacker.
+By using this technique, an attacker can successfully bypass external firewall rules and gain foothold to your network, allowing him to scan,hunt and attack your internal systems.
+This rule includes a filter on port 22, this filter is created to avoid false positive when a user is connecting via ssh.
+If you do not use port 22 for your machines, please create an alert filter.

+    - **Effort:** advanced

+??? abstract "SSH X11 Forwarding"

+    When a user creates and uses SSH X11 Forwarding in Linux, the sshd process opens sockets to communicate with the client machine via a ssh tunnel.
+X11 forwarding is used to deport graphic programs on the client side.

+    - **Effort:** advanced

 ??? abstract "STRRAT Scheduled Task"

     Detect STRRAT when it achieves persistence by creating a scheduled task.
 STRRAT is a Java-based stealer and remote backdoor, it establishes persistence using this specific command line: 'cmd /c schtasks /create /sc minute /mo 30 /tn Skype /tr "C:\Users\Admin\AppData\Roaming\SAMPLENAME.jar"'